Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in Autonomous Vehicles: Inclusion Technology and Policy Frameworks

-We also propose a comprehensive framework, outlined in Table \ref{tab:AdditionalConsideration}, that encompasses key considerations for enhancing the acceptance of autonomous vehicles (AVs).
-This framework highlights four major components that are crucial to addressing the barriers related to AV usage among various groups.
+We also propose a comprehensive framework, outlined in Table \ref{tab:AdditionalConsideration}, that encompasses key considerations for enhancing the acceptance of AVs.
+This framework highlights four major components crucial to addressing the barriers related to AV usage among various groups.
 The first component focuses on identifying user needs to ensure that AVs are designed to cater to the specific requirements of diverse user groups.
 The second component involves developing strategies to train individuals to become familiar with AV technology, particularly those who may be less inclined or able to adapt to new technological advancements.
 The third component emphasizes the importance of trust and affordability, which are significant barriers to the widespread adoption of AVs.
-To increase trust, it is essential to address concerns about safety, privacy, and security.
-Furthermore, affordability is a crucial factor in making AVs accessible to everyone, regardless of socioeconomic status.
+Addressing safety, privacy, and security concerns is essential to increase trust.
+Furthermore, affordability is crucial in making AVs accessible to everyone, regardless of socioeconomic status.
 Finally, the fourth component highlights the need for design standardization at the government level\cite{razi2023deep}.
-By establishing a consistent in-vehicle interaction standard across various vendors, users can learn once and subsequently use AV services from different providers with ease.
+By establishing a consistent in-vehicle interaction standard across various vendors, users can learn once and easily use AV services from different providers.
 Overall, our proposed framework serves as a roadmap for stakeholders to enhance the acceptance of AVs among diverse user groups.
-We believe that by addressing the key considerations outlined in our framework, we can pave the way for a future where AVs play a more significant role in improving transportation efficiency and safety.
+We believe that addressing the key considerations outlined in our framework can pave the way for a future where AVs significantly improve transportation efficiency and safety.